nim-lang/bigints/readme.md

 ## Documentation

-The documentation is available at: https://nimdocs.com/nim-lang/bigints/bigints.html
+The documentation is available at https://nim-lang.github.io/bigints.